skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 obscured in darkness far above.
 The floor is smooth, polished marble.
 In the center of the room is a single black pedestal.
 It holds nothing but a thin layer of dust.
-There are several closed iron doorways that presumably lead to other aeras of the Citadel.
+There are several closed iron doorways that presumably lead to other areas of the Citadel.

 The group gathers before Gatemaster Fulan.
 He unfolds several papers.
 He takes their names, and checks each of them off of his list as they